wearerequired/traduttore/README.md

 Now, every time you push changes to GitHub, Traduttore will get notified and then attempts to update the project's translatable strings automatically.

 Note: `TRADUTTORE_GITHUB_SYNC_SECRET` needs to be defined in your `wp-config.php` file to enable webhooks.
 Use the secret from step 5 for this.

+## Configuration

+The following constants can be defined to configure Traduttore:

+* `TRADUTTORE_GITHUB_SYNC_SECRET`: Secret token for incoming GitHub webhook requests.
+* `TRADUTTORE_WP_BIN`: Path to the WP-CLI executable on the system.

 ## Usage